 I wanted to intervene with something from my practice, using the language of colour and abstract expressionism, basing one of the pieces (where the plant intervenes off the edge) on Mark Rothko’s White Centre (Yellow, Pink and Lavender on Rose).
 The final piece also includes two further pastel paintings on handmade paper book covers, which contain fragments of plant material.

-For the last couple of months, I have been drawing my mixed thoughts about our current lives in the UK and the World, baffled seems to sum it up!
+For the last couple of months, I have been drawing maps reflecting my mixed thoughts about our current lives in the UK and the World, baffled seems to sum it up!

-Into these musings came my collaboration piece from Sarah and baffled summed up my attempts to work out how it was achieved, how to replicate or alter it, plus what the work and images signified.
+Into these musings came a collaboration piece from Sarah and baffled summed up my attempts to work out how it was achieved.
+How to replicate or alter it, plus what the work and images signified.